-For reasons of hygiene and to show proper respect for the detainees, it is essential for each detainee to be given eating utensils similar to those used outside the prison.
+For reasons of hygiene and to show proper respect for the inmates, it is essential that each detainee be given eating utensils similar to those used outside the prison.

 The utensils used to prepare meals vary from one country to another.
-Whatever the local custom, preference should be given to metal utensils or utensils with metal working ends as they are easier to wash and disinfect than wooden ones.
-They must be put away carefully after use, preferably in a closed drawer or cupboard to protect them from cockroaches and other insects.
+Whatever the local custom, preference should be given to metal utensils or utensils whose working ends are metal, as they are easier to wash and disinfect than wooden ones.
+They must be put away carefully after each use, preferably in a closed drawer or cupboard to protect them from cockroaches and other insects.

-Figure 81 shows some examples of cooking and eating utensils.
+Figure 84 shows some examples of cooking and eating utensils.